(Quick Reference)

 instead possible to directly specify the directory containing the templates.
 This feature was introduced in version 1.5.

-attribute can be used with the f:field or f:display tags to specify the directory containing the _wrapper.gsp
+- The wrapperattribute can be used with the f:field or f:display tags to specify the directory containing the_wrapper.gspor_displayWrapper.gsptemplate to be used

-attribute can be used with the f:field or f:display tags to specify the directory containing the _widget.gsp
+- The widgetattribute can be used with the f:field or f:display tags to specify the directory containing the_widget.gspor_displayWidget.gsptemplate to be used

 <f:field property="startDate" templates="bootstrap3" />